 - anonymising applications (except for Health Data Science EPSRC CDT);

-- using a standard format for the CV and statement of purpose;
+- using a standard format for the statement of purpose

 - taking into consideration socio-economic data as part of the shortlisting and decision-making process;